Potential Problems With Blended Families: Diverse Parenting Styles And More

 Negative mental health effects due to preferential treatment

 When it comes to blending families, it can be crucial to make sure that you pay attention to each child equally within the family.
 Keep in mind that you are responsible for all children in the same way your partner is.
 That means you're probably going to need to find a way to spend some time with each of the children in a positive way.
 Kids need to feel safe, cared for, and like they belong.
-Understand that, since they are all going to be your children now, it can be vital to help them feel welcomed and loved by you as well as their biological parent.
+Understand that since they are all going to be your children now, it can be vital to help them feel welcomed and loved by you as well as their biological parents.

 Lack of communication with children

 Your children may feel a certain type of way about this new relationship and their new family.
 That means you're likely going to need to sit them down and talk to them about what this will mean for them, their siblings, and you as their parent.
 Talk to them about how you are now one family, which means you're going to be treating all of your children (them and your new step-children) the same way.
 Take the time to answer all of their questions and explain that you love them and that although things will be different from now on, it can still be a positive change for everyone.
+Keeping the conversation open will help them feel heard.

 Insufficient understanding between step-children and step-parents

 Being part of a brand-new family can be difficult for everyone.
 Understand that your step-children (and your children) may be going through a difficult time and experiencing a lot of conflicting, complex emotions.
 They may struggle with how to accept you as their parent while they still have another parent.
 They may not know how they feel about you because they don’t want to be disloyal to another parent.
 Some may even see you negatively, particularly in the beginning.
-They might struggle with the new family dynamic or not want to share their parent’s attention with you.
+They might struggle with the new family dynamic or not want to share their parent’s attention and their lives with you.
 All of these things can make it hard for your relationship, but if you can understand and be patient with them, the situation can turn around and improve over time.

 Underestimating the work involved

 Recognize that there can be a learning curve when forming a blended family.
 There may be times at the beginning when you or your partner don't know how to react.
-There may also be times where you make mistakes.
+There may also be times when you make mistakes.
 This is natural; you are both human.
-Be open and honest about all of these things and try to be willing to make changes throughout the blending process.
+Be open and honest about all of these things, and try to be willing to make changes throughout the blending process.
 Talk to the children, especially about mistakes made and what you're going to change going forward.
 This can help your relationships to continue to grow and may allow the family to thrive with more ease.

 Trouble with change

 The textbook definition of a blended family may still look starkly different from your own.
 Likewise, the definition of a blended family won’t help you deal with the problems that arise within your own.
 You’ll probably face many unique situations from other families and not know exactly how to handle them.
 Working with your partner, you can figure out what steps to take to solve them.
-While you may not be able to rely on traditional family advice, you can still learn along the way and do your best create a family you can be proud of.
+While you may not be able to rely on traditional family advice, you can still learn along the way and do your best to create a family you can be proud of.

 Getty